 This Top 10 list is in honor of publishing our new guidebook and giving a presentation on recreating in National Forests on June 21, 2022 at our local library in our hometown of Cheyenne, Wyoming.
-We worked with the Laramie County Library to pull a cartful of our favorite books on National Forests to display on the 3rd floor outside the computer lab.
-This is a partial list of the best we have read, most of which can be found at the library.
+This is a partial list of the best we have read.
 There are also countless hiking guides to specific National Forests, regions, and Wilderness areas that we did not include.
-Click here to see all of our Top 10 lists, including quite a few other book lists.
+Click here to see all of our Top 10 lists, including quite a few other book lists, including the Top 10 Backpacking Books.

 10. Fire Season: Field Notes from a Wilderness Lookout (2011) by Philip Connors